kingston-hackSpace/Capacitive-Touch-Sensors/DIY_capacitive_sensor.md

 # DIY Capacitive Sensor

-Any conductive material could be used as a capacitive sensor, just by programming a micro-controller (such as Arduino UNO) and the corresponding libraries.
+Any conductive material could be used as a capacitive sensor, just by programming a micro-controller (such as Arduino UNO) and using the corresponding libraries.

 -----
 ### HARDWARE